 Having grown up in Prince Edward Island he was exposed to Agriculture and realized how critical the industry is in people’s everyday lives.
 He is proud to be part of an organization that supports all facets of the Agri-food industry.

 Greg is a ‘wannabe’ culinary master who enjoys creating new dishes.
 He also enjoys days at the beach or a round of golf whenever possible.

-Director of Raceway and Grandstand
+Director of Racing

 Rob is one of our longest serving employees, having started in 2002, and knows the facilities and property they occupy inside out.
 He wears many different hats and oversees grandstand facilities and operations, annual fair operations, security, snow removal and landscaping.

 His official title is Director of Raceway and Grandstand Operations, a relatively new role which provided him with one of proudest accomplishments in 2019.
 It was during this season that the Raceway posted record single-night and seasonal wagering totals.
 The annual 10-day fair has also been a constant source of pride for him.

 When not at work, Rob enjoys spending time with his wife, daughter and two dogs.
 He coaches his daughter’s hockey team and is an avid hockey and slo-pitch player himself.

 He is proud to be part of a team that helps educate and facilitate Agricultural experiences to the local community.